ChonkyYoshi/Max-Python/README.md

 - PyWin32
 - Python regex
 - Pillow
+- ImageQuant
+- OpenPyXl
+- Lxml

 Everything relies on their work so huge thanks to them.
-Licences for all of these are included here and in the released binaries.
+Licences for all of these are included here and in the release.